The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,820||$1,459|

-If you are carrying an at-fault collision, speeding ticket, reckless driving citation, or DWI on your résumé, Farmers could be a better choice than Allstate.
-Every car insurance company will handle driving offenses differently, so always do your due diligence and compare quotes to find out which insurer is best for you.
+If you've got an at-fault collision, speeding ticket, reckless driving violation, or DUI on your driving record, Farmers could be a better choice than Allstate.
+Each car insurance company enacts rate penalties differently, so it's worth comparing quotes to understand which insurer suits you.

 |Violation||Allstate avg. annual premium||Farmers avg. annual premium|